apachecn/pytorch-doc-zh/docs/1.0/nn.md

 Packs a list of variable length Tensors

-`sequences` should be a list of Tensors of size `L x *`, where &lt;cite&gt;L&lt;/cite&gt; is the length of a sequence and &lt;cite&gt;*&lt;/cite&gt; is any number of trailing dimensions, including zero.
+`sequences` should be a list of Tensors of size `L x *`, where `L` is the length of a sequence and `*` is any number of trailing dimensions, including zero.
 They should be sorted in the order of decreasing length.

 Example